Voice coach for rock music

 Proper Vocal Warm-ups: Trills

-Isabella taught about 1 month ago
+Isabella taught 2 months ago

 The student and tutor worked on improving the student's vocal range and addressing issues with hitting high notes, particularly vocal breaks.
 They practiced various vocal exercises, including sirens and specific song sections, to strengthen vocal control and blend registers.
 The session concluded with the student practicing the "swoop note" technique to smooth transitions in their singing.